-Western Beavers Cooperative is a grassroots, coordinated effort of ordinary folks supporting natural beaver recovery on eastern Oregon landscapes.
-We connect communities, people and ideas with beaver-focused resources, guidance and support for local agencies and working lands stewards.
+Western Beavers Cooperative is a coordinated, cooperative effort of ordinary folks supporting landowners and beavers on Eastern Oregon landscapes.
+We connect communities, people and ideas with beaver-focused resources, guidance and support for working lands stewards and local agencies.

 BEAVERHOODS - A WAY FORWARD